GToad/Android_Inline_Hook_Thumb_Example/README.md

 This is the example of my [Android Inline Hook Project](https://github.com/GToad/Android_Inline_Hook.git) in thumb mode.
+So I will only update that repo.

 The target APP is `thumb-2-example.apk` and our .so file has already been compiled in `/libs/armeabi-v7a/libInlineThumbHook.so`.